 Bush vs. Obama: Private Sector Job Creation

-Bush lost private sector jobs over the course of his eight years (the Wall Street Journal declared it the “Worst Track Record On Record” on jobs), while Obama has created a net of 9.5 million private sector jobs during his presidency, and nearly 13 million if you start counting after the Great Recession Bush handed Obama technically ended in mid-2009.
+Bush lost private sector jobs over the course of his eight years (the Wall Street Journal declared it the “Worst Track Record On Record” on jobs), while Obama has created a net of 11 million private sector jobs during his presidency, and more than 14 million if you start counting after the Great Recession Bush handed Obama technically ended in mid-2009.

 Bush vs. Obama: Unemployment Rate